ktraister-cribl/terraform-provider-criblio/docs/data-sources/source.md

 Read-Only:

 - `disabled` (Boolean)
-- `reject_unauthorized` (Boolean) Reject certs that are not authorized by a CA in the CA certificate path, or by another trusted CA (e.g., the system's CA).
+- `reject_unauthorized` (Boolean) Reject certificates that are not authorized by a CA in the CA certificate path, or by another trusted CA (such as the system's)